somethingsimade/CurrentAngleV2/README.md

 Credits to geecee for the original method.
 I re found the method, and mixed with my old reanimate, they leaked it, after i made it private.
 Now it is spreading, lol, so ill just get the job done.

+IT DOESNT RUN ON ITS OWN, please put the script in "-- u paste the script here for now, theres no loadstring httpget for now." (replace it)

 # httpget
 ```lua
 -- SETTINGS --